shettyg/ovn-mesos/README.md

 ### Passing the network to mesos.

-You can pass the required network information to mesos by setting the correct labels for a network named "ovn".
+You can pass the required network information to mesos by setting the correct labels for a network provider "ovn".
+The "$SWITCH" is the name of the network on which your container runs (e.g: "coke1").

 ```
 "network_infos" : [{